Wire-Network/wire-docs/docs/api-reference/tooling/cdt/cdt-abidiff.md

 # cdt-abidiff

-The `cdt-abidiff` tool is used to diff two ABI files to flag and output differences.
+The `cdt-abidiff` tool is used to check differences between two ABI files.
-To report differences with ```cdt-abidiff```, you only need to pass the two ABI file names as command line arguments.
+To report differences with `cdt-abidiff`, you only need to pass the two ABI file names as command line arguments.

 Example: